 Nicole Dyer Lecture Topics

-Nicole is not currently accepting speaking engagements while she works on her portfolio for certification.
+Nicole is limited her speaking engagements while she works on certification.

 RootsTech 2020